michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - v: take (someone) against his will for compulsory service, especially on board a ship
 - v: dye (fabric) before it is spun
 ### Family
-impress: impressed, impresses, impressible, impressing, impression, impressive, impressment+;impressed: unimpressed;impressible: impressibly;impression: impressionable, impressionistic, impressions;impressionable: unimpressionable;impressionistic: impressionistically;impressive: impressively, impressiveness, unimpressive;impressment: impressments;unimpressive: unimpressively
+- impress: impressed, impresses, impressible, impressing, impression, impressive, impressment+
+- impressed: unimpressed
+- impressible: impressibly
+- impression: impressionable, impressionistic, impressions
+- impressionable: unimpressionable
+- impressionistic: impressionistically
+- impressive: impressively, impressiveness, unimpressive
+- impressment: impressments
+- unimpressive: unimpressively
 ### Examples
 - But, it was the massive tulip poplar that impressed him.
 - He also impressed on the students that they were just playing a game.